hermes13002/Volume-and-Brightness-Control-with-OpenCV/README.md

 # Volume-and-Brightness-Control-with-OpenCV

-Control your volume nad PC brightness using Hand gestures developed using OpenCV nad Mediapipe.
+Control your volume and PC brightness using Hand gestures developed using OpenCV nad Mediapipe.